codewithmmak/cypress-javascript/README.md

 * Open Terminal
 * Enter `cypress open`
     * This will open Test Runner window
-* Click on `Run all specs` button or double click on any of the spec
+* Click on `Run all specs` button or double click on any of the spec.
     * This will open a browser instance and run the tests.
     * As and when you save your tests, it will automatically run the tests.
-    * With this you can watch the result as and when you write line of code
+    * With this you can watch the result as and when you write line of code.

 ### How to run all Cypress Tests using Cypress Test Runner using npm command?
 * Open Terminal and enter command: `npm test`
+* Double click the test you want to run.

 ### How to run all Cypress Tests using CLI?
 * Open Terminal and enter command: `npm run test:cli`

 ### How to Run Test for single spec
-* Open Terminal and enter command: `cypress run --spec 'cypress/integration/examples/checkboxes.spec.js'`
+* Open Terminal and enter command: `cypress run --spec 'test/cypress/integration/checkboxes.spec.js'`

 ### How to Run Test with specific browser
 * Open Terminal and enter command: `cypress run --browser chrome`